-Title and Location Client A/E DESIGN AND CONSTRUCTION PERIOD SERVICES CLC PHASE 3 (BIG WEST TEXAS VAHCS

-SPRING, TX) (VISN17)

-The VA resident's care area at Big Spring was primarily housed on the upper floor of the 1950 vintage hospital consisting of a long rectilinear design serviced by two extensive corridors requiring patients to navigate up to 439 feet one way across slippery, glare reflecting flooring.
+itle and Location Client Dates A/E DESIGN AND CONSTRUCTION PERIOD SERVICES CLC PHASE 3 (BIG SPRING, TX) (VISN17) WEST TEXAS VAHCS 2021 - Current The VA resident's care area at Big Spring was primarily housed on the upper floor of the 1950 vintage hospital consisting of a long rectilinear design serviced by two extensive corridors requiring patients to navigate up to 433 feet one way across slippery, glare reflecting flooring.
 The layout made nursing observation and access for patients difficult and did not support the VA team concept of care.
-The VA requested, as solution, the design and construction of phased housing 10-bed cottages, Community Living Centers (CLC), that would provide greater patient observation and care while reducing travel distancing for the patient's activities such as recreation, dining, and interactive socializing.

-OEI's conceptual project plan was the design and development of a 10-bed cottage solution of approximately at 8,800 square feet square as an expansion of their original WTVAHCS Construct CLC Phase I and Phase II project development maintaining the facility's style and architecture impressions.
-In addition to design and development of the new housing facility considerations such as Decorative Security Fencing, Landscaping, Wander-guard systems, Physical Security Design - Blast Resistance, and Anti-Fragmentation Laminated Windows were design consideration parts of the project.
-As a "Life-Safety Protected" facility, special attention was required for building occupancy to maintain all VA - Government New Healthcare Occupancy standards as covered within the NFPA 101 guidelines.
-Identification of Special function areas, as defined in the PSDM Mission Critical requirements, mandated additional functional, environmental, sever storm weather, and security considerations during design phasing.
+The VA requested, as solution, the design and construction of phased housing 10-bed cottages, Community Living Centers (CLC), that would provide greater patient observation and care while reducing travel distancing for the patient's activities such as recreation dining, and interactive socializing.
+Percent Complete OEI Federal Bus Categories: Faci Design: Archited Electrical, Pluml Equipment Plan Planning, Civil 36C25720D0060 te: 75% iness Line lities, Infrastructure cture, Mechanical, ping, Medical OEI's conceptual project plan was the design and development of a 10-bec cottage solution of approximately at 8,800 square feet square as ar expansion of their original WTVAHCS Construct CLC Phase I and Phase I project development maintaining the facility's style and architecture impressions.
+In addition to design and development of the new housing facility considerations such as Decorative Security Fencing, Landscaping Wander-guard systems, Physical Security Design - Blast Resistance, and Anti- Fragmentation Laminated Windows were design consideration parts of the project.
+As a "Life-Safety Protected" facility, special attention was required for building occupancy to maintain all VA - Government New Healthcare Occupancy standards as covered within the NFPA 101 guidelines Identification of Special function areas, as defined in the PSDM Mission Critical requirements, mandated additional functional, environmental, seven storm weather, and security considerations during design phasing.